Skip to content

-37 science trivia questions across physics, biology, chemistry, and space with answers.
-Each one includes why it trips people up.
+37 science trivia questions across physics, biology, chemistry, and space.
+Answers included, plus why each one trips people up.

 Test your physics knowledge on LearnClash

-These 37 science trivia questions are organized into four categories with a mix of easy, medium, and hard difficulty levels.
-LearnClash uses the same three-tier difficulty classification in its competitive quiz duels, where questions adapt to your skill level based on your ELO rating.
+Four categories, three difficulty levels, weighted toward the medium and hard end because that’s where science actually bites.
+LearnClash uses the same three-tier difficulty split in its competitive quiz duels, where each question adapts to your skill level based on your ELO rating.

 Physics Trivia Questions (1–9)